Red Hill Underground Fuel Storage Facility: Description

 Unlike any other facility in the United States, the Red Hill Underground Fuel Storage Facility can store up to 250 million gallons of fuel.
 It consists of 20 steel-lined underground storage tanks encased in concrete, and built into cavities that were mined inside of Red Hill.
 Each tank has a storage capacity of approximately 12.5 million gallons.

 The Red Hill tanks are connected to three gravity-fed pipelines that run 2.5 miles inside a tunnel to fueling piers at Pearl Harbor.
 Each of the 20 tanks at Red Hill measures 100 feet in diameter and is 250 feet in height.

-The Joint Task Force Red Hill was established on September 30, 2022 for the purpose of "safely and expeditiously" defueling the Red Hill Bulk Fuel Storage facility.
-Secretary of Defense Lloyd Austin said: "“Defueling and closing Red Hill is the right thing to do – for our service members, our families, the people of Hawaii, the environment, and our nation."
+The Joint Task Force Red Hill was established on September 30, 2022, for the purpose of "safely and expeditiously" defueling the Red Hill Bulk Fuel Storage facility.
+Secretary of Defense Lloyd Austin said: "Defueling and closing Red Hill is the right thing to do – for our service members, our families, the people of Hawaii, the environment, and our nation."
 The commander of the Joint Task Force is Vice.
 Adm.
 John F.G.
 Wade.

 Red Hill is located under a volcanic mountain ridge near Honolulu.
-It was declared a Civil Engineering Landmark by the American Society of Civil Engineers in 1995.
+It was declared a Historic Civil Engineering Landmark by the American Society of Civil Engineers in 1995.